SSD Slowing Down? 7 Quick Tricks to Make SSD Run Faster!

 Trick 3.
 Avoid Disk Defragmentation

-Disk Defragmentation is quite useful for hard drives with moving parts since it can bring all the parts of a file together and reduce the file system fragmentation to improve the data retrieval efficiency.
+Disk defragmentation is useful for hard drives with moving parts, as it brings together the parts of a file, reducing file system fragmentation and improving data retrieval efficiency.

 Step 2.
-Select the "Tools" tab, and then click the "Optimize" under the "Optimize and defragment" drive section.
+In the "Tools" tab, click on "Optimize" under the "Optimize and defragment" drive section.

 Optimize

 Step 3.
-Click on the "Change settings" button.
-A mini window will pop out, then untick the "Run on a schedule" and click "OK".
+Click on the "Change settings" button, untick the "Run on a schedule" option, and click "OK" to stop the scheduled task.

 Disable Disk Degragmentation